List Management Overview

 - Click the Import button to see the lists you can import.

-- As of this writing, users of SugarCRM, Microsoft Dynamics, and Infor CRM can import leads and contacts
+- As of this writing, users of SugarCRM, Microsoft Dynamics, Infor CRM and NetSuite can import leads and contacts.

 - Choosing any list will automatically populate its name in the New List Name field.
 No two lists can have the same name, so you’ll need to modify one of the names (usually the new one) to distinguish it then click Next.